Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Examples

 \section{Examples}

-In this section, we demonstrate the efficacy of our proposed method for two inverse problems drawn from structural mechanics and compare its performance with POD model reduction (\Cref{sec:MOR}) and the OLR approximation using LIS dimensionality reduction (\Cref{sec:Spantini}).
+In this section, we demonstrate the efficacy of our proposed method for two inverse problems drawn from structural mechanics and compare its performance with POD model reduction (\Cref{sec:MOR}) and the OLR approximation presented in \Cref{sec:Spantini}.
 We apply the developed method to estimate the live load of a cantilever bar in \Cref{sec:bar} and a tunnel with varying ground support in \Cref{sec:tunnel}.
 The codes used to generate these results are available on GitHub.\footnote{ https://github.com/jakobscheffels/Likelihood-Informed-Model-Reduction-for-Bayesian-Inference-of-Static-Structural-Loads.git}